sefcom/honeyplc/README.md

 ## Profiler Tool

-The Profiler tool creates creates a PLC Profile that can later be simulated by HoneyPLC.
+The Profiler tool creates a PLC Profile that can later be simulated by HoneyPLC.

 usage: profiler.py &lt;address&gt; &lt;profile&gt;